swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 If the prediction distribution and confidence look like they did before the bad deployment, the rollback succeeded.

-For a **retrain**, verify the new evaluation metrics and drift report once the retraining workflow (covered in Part 5) is complete.
+For a **retrain**, verify the outcome once the Part 5 workflow is complete.

 ### Commit the changes

 This chapter does not require manual code edits, but the rollback commands above do change the Git history on `main`.
 If you chose to adjust drift thresholds after reviewing the alert, update `src/monitor.py` and commit those changes separately.
-If you routed new data to Part 5, the commits will come from that workflow.
+If you sent new data to Part 5, the commits will come from that workflow.
 In all cases, close the drift-alert issue from the GitHub interface once the action is verified.

 ## Summary